Google Analytics for Nonprofits: Tracking Web Performance

 Integrating Google Analytics With Your Site and Donation Platform

 To track website activity, create a new Property in your nonprofit’s Google Analytics account.
-For further details on how to do that, read this Google Analytics Setup Guide.
-Once complete, you can add the tracking ID or code snippet it gives you to your website builder, CMS-hosted website, specific web pages, or Google Tag Manager.
+Follow the Google Analytics Setup Guide for additional help.
+Once complete, add the tracking ID or code snippet it gives you to your website builder, CMS, specific web pages, or Google Tag Manager.

 Luckily, many nonprofit website builders and donation platforms have native integrations with Google Analytics, including HubSpot, Squarespace, WordPress, Wix, Bloomerang, Classy, Donately, Donorbox, and more!
-If you use these platforms, add the tracking ID without modifying code directly.
-That guide we referenced above links to different CMS integration articles.
+If you use these platforms, you can add the tracking ID without modifying the code directly.

-If your CMS or donation platform doesn’t offer an integration, work with your web developer to install the code on key pages, such as donation forms and thank-you pages.
+If your CMS or donation platform doesn’t have an integration, work with your web developer to add the code to key pages, such as donation forms and thank-you pages.

 Linking Your Google Ad Grants Account to Google Analytics

-If your nonprofit uses the Google Ad Grant, you’ll want to link your Google Analytics account to it.
+If your nonprofit uses the Google Ad Grant, you can link your Google Analytics account to it.
 When creating your Google Analytics account, use a Google Account with administrative access to your Google Ad Grants account.

-You can also link your accounts later by logging into Analytics and clicking Admin -> Google Ads link (under Product links) -> Link -> Choose Google Ads accounts (indicate the Google Ads accounts you want to link) -> Confirm -> Next -> ensure Enable Personalized Advertising is on -> expand Enable Auto-Tagging (optional) -> Next -> Submit.
+You can also link your accounts later by logging into Analytics and clicking Admin -> Google Ads link (under Product links) -> Link -> Choose Google Ads accounts (indicate the Google Ads accounts you want to link) -> Confirm -> Next.
+From this menu, ensure Enable Personalized Advertising is on and expand Enable Auto-Tagging (optional).
+Then, hit Next -> Submit.

-Linking your account will help you track the full customer lifecycle, like how people interact with your ad campaigns and what drives them to take meaningful actions like donating or registering for events.
-Integrating the platforms provides insights into which ads and mission-related keywords drive engagement, so your nonprofit can optimize its ads and allocate its budget effectively.
+Linking your accounts will help you track the full customer lifecycle.
+You’ll understand how people interact with your ad campaigns and what drives them to take meaningful actions like donating or registering for events.
+Using Google Analytics and Google Ads together provides insights into which ads and mission-related keywords drive engagement so your nonprofit can optimize its ads and allocate its budget effectively.

 Tracking User Behavior and Setting Goals for Success

-Understanding where users come from and how they interact with the site allows your nonprofit to map user journeys and make informed adjustments to boost engagement.
+Understanding where users come from and how they interact with your site allows your nonprofit to map user journeys and make informed decisions to boost engagement.

-Remember, Goals are specific actions or interactions that you want to track.
-They align with your nonprofit’s objectives—whether that’s driving donations, increasing volunteer engagement, or spreading awareness.
+Remember, Goals are specific actions or interactions you want to track.
+They align with your nonprofit’s objectives, whether that’s driving donations, increasing volunteer engagement, or spreading awareness.

 In Google Analytics, every goal corresponds to a conversion event, but traditional goal types fall into these four categories: